-Location: The Salvation Army Central Oklahoma Area Command, 1001 N. Pennsylvania, Oklahoma City, OK 73107
+Location: The Salvation Army of Central Oklahoma, 1001 N Pennsylvania Avenue, Oklahoma City, OK 73107

 Job Summary: Plans, coordinates, administers, monitors the employee personnel program; coordinates and monitors the day-to-day operations of the Human Resources Department including personnel records, promotions, transfers, terminations, grievances, worker’s compensation, pension and health plan matters.
 Monitors and enforces personnel policies and procedures.
 Compiles, submits and maintains appropriate records with Divisional Headquarters including records requiring Divisional Finance Board Approval.
 Prepares and processes payroll records; processes worker’s compensation claims.

 Essential Functions: This job description should not be interpreted as all inclusive.
 It is intended to identify the essential functions and requirements of this position.
 The incumbent may be requested to perform job-related responsibilities and tasks other than those stated in this job description.

 Plans, prepares, updates and monitors personnel records; inputs data and generates various personnel reports and lists; submits appropriate forms to Divisional Headquarters for Divisional Finance Board approval; maintains copies of all documents in transit until originals are returned for each employee’s permanent file.